dd9jn/rfc4880bis/crypto-refresh.md

 - Two-octet field holding the left 16 bits of the signed hash value.

-- Only for v6 signatures, a fixed-length octet field containing random values used as salt, which length depends on the hash algorithm used and is defined in table {{hash-registry}}.
+- Only for v6 signatures, a variable-length octet field containing:
+  - a single octet scalar octet count.
+The value MUST match the value defined for the hash algorithm as specified in table {{hash-registry}}.
+  - a random value used as salt of the specified length.

 - One or more multiprecision integers comprising the signature.
   This portion is algorithm-specific: